Smallness of neutrino masses and leptogenesis in 331 composite Higgs model: CHM3 with approximate and symmetries

 where $T^{\hat{a}}$ are broken generators of the global symmetry.
 The breaking $SU(3)\times U(1)_6\to SU(2)_W\times U(1)_Y$ can be parameterised through the fundamental representation of $SU(3)$, i.e.

 When $f$ is much larger than the vacuum expectation value of the Higgs field $v\simeq 246\,\mbox{GeV}$ the first two components of $\Omega$ can be identified with the SM--like Higgs doublet while the third component involves the SM singlet scalar $\phi_0$.
-In the CHM3 the $U(1)_Y$ weak hypercharges $Y_i$ are linear combinations
+The masses of all composite resonances except the Higgs doublet in the model under consideration are set by the scale $f\gtrsim 5-6\,\mbox{TeV}$.
+For instance, the SM singlet scalar $\phi_0$ tends to acquire a mass in the multi TeV range.
+Thus all new states predicted by the CHM3 are rather heavy and decouple from the SM spectrum.